-I grew up in northwest Indiana with a bit of an overactive imagination and a desire to see something else.
-When I was 18, I moved to across the country to Los Angeles to study architecture at the University of Southern California.
+I grew up in northwest Indiana with a bit of an overactive imagination.
+When I was 18, I moved to Los Angeles to study architecture at USC.

-Past work includes streaming feature films (Camp Takota, The Outfield, Dirty 30), award-winning short films (Nani, Munchausen), a tv / web / doc fusion for Hulu (Rocketjump: The Show), web comedy sketches and series, and more.
+Past work includes streaming feature films (Camp Takota, The Outfield, Dirty 30), award-winning shorts (Nani, Munchausen), a tv / web / doc fusion for Hulu (Rocketjump: The Show), web comedy sketches and series, and more.

 No, what I like is a jumble of the tangible and intangible, of beauty and ugliness that somehow sets me a-tingle. -James M. Cain